 - Bracelet Options: Steel bracelet or rubber strap with a folding clasp.

-The 2022 redesign embraced a more refined vintage look, bringing back the iconic square-tipped minute hand and high-contrast bezels, but with significantly improved materials and finishing.
+That redesign leaned into a more refined vintage look, bringing back the iconic square-tipped minute hand and high-contrast bezels, but pairing them with meaningfully improved materials and finishing throughout.

 Pricing & Investment Outlook

-Breitling’s renewed push into the heritage watch space has helped Superocean values hold firmer in the resale market than previous iterations.
-While Breitling isn’t typically known for explosive price growth, the current generation of Superoceans is proving surprisingly stable.
+Breitling’s renewed push into the heritage watch space has helped Superocean values hold firmer in the resale market than previous generations managed.
+Breitling is not typically known for explosive price growth, but the current generation of Superoceans is proving surprisingly stable.
+WatchPro’s Superocean heritage analysis points to the redesign as a turning point for collector sentiment around the line.

-Resale prices remain close to retail, with colorful or less common dial variants (especially orange and turquoise) gaining slightly more traction in secondary markets.
-Collectors looking for durable dive watches with aesthetic flair are increasingly including the Superocean in their shortlists.
+Resale prices are staying close to retail, with colorful or less common dial variants, especially orange and turquoise, gaining slightly more traction in secondary markets.
+Collectors looking for durable dive watches with aesthetic flair are increasingly putting the Superocean on their shortlists.

 - A heritage-rich dive watch with bold, contemporary visuals